gpt-engineer-org/gpt-engineer/README.md

 - Fast handovers back and forth between AI and human
 - Simplicity, all computation is "resumable" and persisted to the filesystem

-## Limitations
-The main parts to be addressed next is that – on the first attempt – the generated implementation might not contain all necessary functionality that was specified in the prompt.

-Implementing additional chain of thought, or "[Reflexion](https://github.com/noahshinn024/reflexion)", prompting should be able to make it more reliable.

-Contributors welcome!

-If you are unsure what to try, check out the ideas listed in the Projects part of the github repo.

 ## Usage